 (b) Giving a financial report at each regular Board meeting.
 A financial statement shall be prepared at the end of each fiscal year to include income, expenditures and assets with supporting documents available for audit.

-(c) Meeting semi-annually with the Audit Committee for purposes of auditing the accounts.
+(c) Meeting annually with the Audit Committee for purposes of auditing the accounts.

 (d) Establishing password-protected access for the club President and members of the Audit Committee to the club’s online banking account.

 The club will indemnify the Treasurer for an amount equal to the club’s assets.